In our health care facilities, patients with weak immune systems are at risk when exposed to everyday germs.

 You will be taught how to clean your hands with soap and water and with a waterless hand-cleaning agent.
 You must always clean your hands after using the toilet, before meals and upon leaving your room.

 Health care staff and visitors must clean their hands when they enter and when they leave your room.
-Do not be shy about reminding everyone to clean his or her hands.
+Don't be shy about reminding everyone to clean their hands.

 Practice careful hand hygiene: Hand hygiene is effective in killing germs.
-Lather wet hands for 30 seconds before rinsing with water, or use alcohol based hand rub and rub until hands are dry.
+Lather wet hands for 30 seconds before rinsing with water, or use alcohol-based hand sanitizer and rub until hands are dry.
 Always clean your hands after using the toilet and before leaving your room.
 Staff, volunteers and visitors will also be advised to clean their hands.